Lines and role allocation

 Our style is process-driven and rooted in physical theatre.
 This means the children themselves contribute many of the ideas, from the title of the play, through to staging and lines.
 It also means that we use very little in terms of scenery and props, which gives our Drama Clubbers creative scope to use their bodies and physicality to create scenery and props as a group as individually.
 This means that even if a Drama Clubber is not speaking in a scene, there is always a vital role for them on stage – they are not just ‘standing at the back’ waiting to talk.

 Sometimes during the process parts of the play get changed, roles shifted around and sometimes lines get cut.
-If this happens, the Leader and Assistant will always explain to the child why decisions have been made and will reassure them that they will give them some more lines later on.
+If this happens, the facilitators will always explain to the child why decisions have been made and will reassure them that they will give them some more lines later on.